Cypress College LGBTQ+ Resources

 A student’s internal sense of being masculine, feminine, nonbinary, genderqueer, agender, etc. defines their gender and/or gender identity.
 A student’s gender identity may be the same as their legal sex (cisgender) or different from their legal sex (transgender, nonbinary, etc.), and their gender identity may change over time.

-A student can update their gender identity by completing the Personal Information Change Form, as well as a copy of a photo ID, and submitting to Admissions & Records (firstname.lastname@example.org).
+A student can update their gender identity by completing the Personal Information Change Form.
 However, this information will currently only be used for data purposes.

 How can I change or correct my legal sex designation?